Special Workout :: Yasso 800 - The Marathon Pace Workout with a Twist

 When your heart rate does not move during a workout which has you running at about tempo pace or above it, then you have little difficulty with that pace.

-Still, when I want to establish my predicted race pace I'd like to use more than just the Yasso 800.
+Still, when I want to establish my predicted race pace I like to use more than just the Yasso 800.

 Then cross-reference it with Yasso 800 info.

-That would give me a good guide of how fast I'd be in my marathon.
+That together provides me with the info on how fast I can be in my next marathon.

 But relying on the Yasso 800 alone is, in my opinion, not sufficient.

-Also see my marathon pace page to learn everything necessary about marathon pace training and marathon pace strategy.
+Also see my tips for running a marathon page to learn everything necessary about marathon pace training and marathon pace strategy.

 So, how do you use the Yasso 800 as a half marathon pace indicator?